 Review of Current Year We helped raise over \$55,000 for local charities and community groups.
-Tre neiped raise ever tee, eve for result endinates and community groups.
-Along with the Municipality of Central Huron, we hosted the annual Mayor's Highlights Mingle.
+Highlights Along with the Municipality of Central Huron, we hosted the annual Mayor's Mingle.
 We increased our on-track wagering this season.
-Planning for Upcoming Year Capital projects will be priority and completed prior to the start of the FY2025 Assumptions racing season.
+Planning for Upcoming Year Assumptions Capital projects will be priority and completed prior to the start of the FY2025 racing season.
 The ownership and operating group of the racetrack are expected to remain in place throughout FY2025.
 Simulcast services will be provided as per the OR Membership Agreement.
-Cirruidade del viced will be provided do per the Ort Membership / igreement.
 We will continue to work with the track's horseperson representative to ensure feedback about the on-site experience is received and implemented to improve the crowd experience, and better the health and safety of the horses in the paddock and on the track.
-Objectives & Increase community group involvement.
-Goals: Build a new grandstand without interrupting the live racing season.
+Objectives & Goals: Increase community group involvement.
+Build a new grandstand without interrupting the live racing season.